0xpr03/clantool/README.md

 ## Structure

 The project consists of three parts, all connected with one Database.
 The worker backend handles data gathering & triggers leave detections.
 It also comes with some maintenance tools build in.
+Furthermore it scans daily for ts3 member-identities which are not assigned to a player, to avoid incorrect reports.
 On the other hand is the frontend that displays the data, renders the reports as well as forms to enter new Members & Leaves.
 The third application is [ts3-manager](https://github.com/0xpr03/ts3-manager), used for ts3 data gathering.

-[website/](/website) contains the website frontend [src/](/src) is the sourcecode for the rust backend
+[website/](/website) contains the website frontend [daemon/](/daemon) is the sourcecode for the rust backend

+[ranked/](/ranked) is an additional module that allows ranked data gathering for player-compatibility views

 ## Development & Testing
 For running DB tests a mariadb server instance wth an empty Database is required.